stclairdaniel/loud-sounds/README.md

 ### Comments and Likes

 Comments and Likes are both join tables in the database joining `user_id`s and `track_id`s.
 Comments has an additional `body` column.
-The state does not keep track of comments and likes, but included each as part of the tracks state.
-This way, the tracks reducer can simply merge the current state with the updated track whenever a comment or like is made or destroyed.
+The state does not keep track of comments and likes, but includes each as part of the track's state.
+This way, the tracks reducer can simply merge the current state with the updated track whenever a comment or like is made or destroyed, instead of requesting all tracks (or all comments or likes).

 ### Playing Music